Skip to Content

 Roy’s Peak is such a stunning hike!

 Hiking Roy’s Peak Track is easily one of my favorite free things to do in Wanaka.
-It is also one of the absolute top hikes in Wanaka too!
+It is also one of the absolute top hikes in Wanaka!

-The hike in itself is steep with not a whole lot to see en-route, but the track is wide and well-worn, so it’s not too difficult.
-Be sure to bring some snacks and water with you, and clothing-wise, be certain to layer up.
-You will be chilly in the beginning but after an hour or so, you will be sweating (I certainly was!)
+The hike itself is pretty steep with not a whole lot to see en-route, but the track is wide and well-worn, so it’s not too difficult.
+Be sure to bring some snacks and water with you, and clothing-wise be certain to layer up.
+You will be chilly in the beginning, but after an hour or so, you’ll be pretty toasty from all that walking (I certainly was!).

-In the busy summer months, expect to queue for ‘the photo’ at the lookout point- nope, I’m not joking.
+In the busy summer months, expect to queue for ‘the photo’ at the lookout point.
+Nope, I’m not joking!
 Equally, be sure to get to the parking lot either early in the morning or early evening to get a spot as this too can get very busy.
-Since Roy’s Peak is considered one of the best hikes in the Queenstown area, people often travel from Queenstown on a day trip just to tackle this trail!
+Since Roy’s Peak is considered one of the the best hikes close to Queenstown, people often travel here on a day trip just to tackle this trail!

-If you plan to hike Roy’s Peak in the winter months be sure to bring crampons and even an ice ax.
-Also worth noting is that this hike is closed every year from October 1st – November 10th for lambing season.
+If you plan to hike Roy’s Peak in the winter months, be sure to bring crampons and even an ice ax.
+Also worth noting is that this hike is closed every year from October 1st to November 10th for lambing season.

 Roy’s Peak Track starts from the car park on Mount Aspiring Road, under a 5-minute drive from Wanaka town center.